-Reactive oxygen species (ROS) present in aerosol particles correlate with their toxicity.
-Here, we study the potential production of ROS by photochemically induced redox chemistry in iron/copper citrate particles.
-We experimentally mimicked such a process with an aerosol flow tube (AFT) exposing the aerosol to UV light under low and high relative humidity (RH).
-An online particle-bound ROS instrument (OPROSI) was used to assess ROS production during the different UV and dark periods investigating various aerosol types.
+The reactive oxygen species (ROS) present in aerosol particles correlate with their toxicity.
+Here, we study the potential production of ROS by photochemically induced redox chemistry in iron/copper-citrate particles.
+We experimentally mimicked such a process with an aerosol flow tube (AFT), exposing the aerosol to UV light under low- and high-relative-humidity (RH) conditions.
+An online particle-bound ROS instrument (OPROSI) was used to assess ROS production during the different UV and dark periods using various aerosol types.

-In conclusion, this study showed that photochemically aged Fe^{III}Cit/CA particles generate significant levels of ROS, with production largely driven by the photolysis of Fe^{III}Cit.
-We found that UV-aged CA aerosol containing 10 mole % Fe^{III}Cit generated ROS concentrations on the order of 0.1 nmol H2O2 eq μg^{-1} .
-The experiments demonstrated that ROS concentrations were highest at low RH (25%), in the presence of air and pure N_2 as a carrier gas (within the standard deviation).
-At such RH,

-- the particles become higher viscous, which may lead to an accumulation of carbon centered free radicals (CCFRs) in bulk due 270 to very limited oxygen diffusion from the gas phase, before reacting to ROS during dissolution in OPROSI, which is consistent with Alpert et al. (2021).
-Hence, the availability of oxygen from the gas phase is not influencing ROS production at such a low RH.
-Instead, at higher RH (75%), the ROS level exhibit a stronger response to switching from air to N_2 as carrier gas and an overall decreased production compared to 25% RH, probably due to the reduced viscosity of the CA particles, allowing for faster diffusion of oxygen and loss of ROS to the gas phase. - 275
+In conclusion, this study showed that photochemically aged Fe^{III}(Cit)/CA particles generate significant levels of ROS, with production largely driven by the photolysis of Fe^{III}(Cit).
+We found that UV-aged CA aerosol containing 10 mol % Fe^{III}(Cit) generated ROS concentrations on the order of $0.1 \text{ nmol H}2\text{O}2 \text{ eq.} \mu\text{g}^{-1}$.
+The experiments demonstrated that ROS concentrations were highest at low RH (25%), in the presence of air and pure N2 as a carrier gas (within the standard deviation).
+At such RH levels, the particles become more viscous, which may lead to an accumulation of carbon-centered free radicals (CCFRs) in bulk due to very limited oxygen diffusion from the gas phase, before reacting to ROS during dissolution in OPROSI, which is consistent with Alpert et al. (2021).
+Hence, the availability of oxygen from the gas phase does not influence ROS production at such a low RH level.
+Instead, at higher RH (75%), the ROS level exhibits a stronger response to switching from air to N2 as the carrier gas and an overall decreased production compared to 25 % RH, probably due to the reduced viscosity of the CA particles, allowing for faster diffusion of oxygen and the loss of ROS to the gas phase.

-The role of copper was investigated in Fe^{III}Cit/Cu^{II}HCit/CA particles, with the results showing that these copper-containing particles produced lower ROS concentrations than iron-only particles.
+The role of copper investigated was in Fe^{III}(Cit)/Cu^{II}(HCit)/CA particles, with the results showing that these copper-containing particles produced lower ROS concentrations than iron-only particles.
 This suggests copper involvement in ROS depletion mechanisms, such as Cu-Fe redox coupling, which accelerates the consumption of ROS.
-Furthermore, the findings align with the findings by Kilchhofer et al. (2024) in terms of lower ROS production induced by a lower iron(II) quantum yield (φ) and Cu-induced ROS oxidation reactions, which reduces ROS concentrations in the particle phase.
+Furthermore, these findings align with the findings of Kilchhofer et al. (2024) in terms of lower ROS production induced by a lower iron(II) quantum yield (φ) and Cu-induced ROS oxidation reactions, which reduce ROS concentrations in the particle phase.

 Overall, the study highlights the complex interplay of humidity, oxygen availability, and metal catalysis to control ROS production in secondary organic aerosols.
-These insights contribute to a deeper understanding of atmospheric aging processes and the factors influencing aerosol OP, with implications for air quality and human health.
-We are aware of the limitations by assessing the peroxides by only measuring with DCFH as an acellular assay and thus recommend using other suitable assays in detecting the whole range of particle-bound ROS.
+These insights contribute to a deeper understanding of atmospheric aging processes and the factors influencing the aerosol OP, with implications for air quality and human health.
+We are aware of the limitations of assessing peroxides using only DCFH as an acellular assay and, thus, recommend using other suitable assays for detecting the whole range of particle-bound ROS.